FahimSultan-cyb/ReVGG-R2Net/README.md

 # ReVGG-R2Net: Residual VGG with Recurrent Blocks for Medical Image Segmentation
-A robust implementation of ReVGG-R2Net architecture combining VGG16 encoder with Residual Recurrent Convolutional blocks for binary medical image segmentation.
+A robust implementation of ReVGG-R2Net architecture combining VGG16 encoder with Residual Recurrent Convolutional blocks for medical image segmentation.